lamtonylam/cybersecurity-project-1/README.md

 ### A5:2017-Broken Access Control
 https://github.com/lamtonylam/cybersecurity-project-1/blob/0692eb82a3ab90095f6c653a7d07812f38fc0096/app.py#L110
 By checking admin priveledges from url parameter if link is `/admin?is_admin=true`, this creates a vulnerability for Broken Access Control.
 As some malicous party could compromise and see all the notes of all users.
+This is a significant flaw, as it relies on client-controlled input, which can be manipulated by an attacker to bypass access restrictions.

 Appropriate fix would be to check if user has priveledges based on data from the database.
 Uncomment the fix: